ICRAR’s science program is based on the instinctive human endeavour to understand more about the nature of everything around us.

 - Galaxies – by surveying the entire southern hemisphere sky, the MWA will make in-depth observations of our own galaxy and external galaxies, allowing ICRAR scientists to map the Universe in greater detail than ever before.

 Case study: GLEAM

-Project lead: Dr James Miller-Jones
+Project lead: A/Prof James Miller-Jones

 Accretion Physics is building on ICRAR’s recent success and extensive expertise in this field.
 The project will combine observations from several telescopes to improve our knowledge of accretion and jet ejection from poorly-understood compact objects such as neutron stars and black holes.